GoldenRed/HomeHunting4R/README.md

 ### findClosestStations.py
 Reads from the "list_of_queries.txt" file and gets out a range of addresses.
 It recovers the GPS coordinates of each of the addresses, calculates the distance to all the bus stations and then returns a list of the closest (6 or so) stations to that address (provided that they are within a given maximum distance range).

+## REGARDING THE FLASK STUFF
+Check out the README.MD for the Flask directory.

 ## Comma-Separated-Value (CSV) Formatting:

 The list_of_stations.csv file makes use of semi-colons to separate the information in the following way: